MeteoSwiss-APN/plot_profile/README.rst

 TO DO's
 -------
 - complete stations.py: add station height and remove umlaute
+- if dwh-dataframe is empty, (icon-)plot should still be produced, just without data
 - allow for multiple icon_names in variables.py
 - plot timeseries of DWH-surface variables
 - add timeseries of simulated surface variables for 1 or more configurations